pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ## 6.5.0
 - Relation Types DB Caching Layer is always turned on now.
 Removed support for non-cached alternative.
-  All rows of the affected `object_relation_` table will be fetched in on go and cached together we with the obejct. see https://github.com/pimcore/pimcore/issues/5427
+  All rows of the affected `object_relation_` table will be fetched in on go and cached together we with the object. see https://github.com/pimcore/pimcore/issues/5427
 - If you have custom lazy-loaded datatypes **not** extending `Pimcore\Model\DataObject\ClassDefinition\Data\Relations\AbstractRelations`, implement the `LazyLoadingSupportInterface`
   The `method_exists('getLazyLoading')` calls will be removed in Pimcore 7.